arpruss/atari2600dumper/README.txt

 and they should all detect.

 In practice, only F8 and DPC have been tested.
 Very likely a number will fail to autodetect or dump.
+To improve support, either donate a cartridge or help me with testing.

 Once you have a cartridge inserted successfully, you can send some commands to the device.
 Simply write the command to a dummy file on the device (the filename doesn't matter!).
 E.g., on Windows: